 • The soil type: different trees thrive in different types of soil.

 Remember to check for any utilities that may be buried underground when measuring or picking your preferable space.
-If your tree has a large bark or deep roots, it could end up messing with the foundation of your house.
+If your tree has a large bark or deep roots, it could end up causing problems with the foundation of your house, pool, shed slab etc.

 It is more advisable to pick a tree for your yard that grows locally.
 You can find a list of tree species that thrive in your region easily from various resources online, like this one from the Brisbane Council.